graphprotocol/graph-node/docs/graphman.md

 ### SYNOPSIS

-    Delete a deployment and all it's indexed data
+    Delete a deployment and all its indexed data

     The deployment can be specified as either a subgraph name, an IPFS hash `Qm..`, or the database namespace `sgdNNN`.
 Since the same IPFS hash can be deployed in multiple shards, it is possible to